-Yes: Yes: Yes: Ν R OF No State Policies, Procedures, Methods, and Descriptions No (iii) From age three until the beginning of the school year following the child's fifth birthday.
+Yes: Yes: Yes: N R OF No State Policies, Procedures, Methods, and Descriptions No (iii) From age three until the beginning of the school year following the child's fifth birthday.
 (3) However, in no case may a State provide services under this section beyond the age at which the child actually enrolls in, or is eligible under State law to enter, kindergarten or elementary school in the State. (b) Requirements.
-If a State's application for a grant under Part C includes the State policy described in paragraph (a) of this section, the system must ensure the following: (1) Parents of children with disabilities who are eligible for services under Part C will be provided annual notice (the initial annual notice must be provided as set forth in §303.209(f)(2)(ii)) that contains- (i) A description of the rights of the parents to elect to receive services pursuant to §303.211 or under Part B of the Act; and (ii) An explanation of the differences between services provided pursuant to §303.211 and services provided in genovided; (B) The procedural safeguards that apply; and (C) Possible costs (including the costs or fees to be charged to families as described in §\$303.421(d), services provided pursuant to §303.211, if any, to parents; and (2) Consistent with §303.344(d), services provided pursuant to §\$303.211 will include an educational component that promotes school readiness and incorporates preliteracy, language, and numeracy skills.
-(3) The State policy ensures that any child served pursuant to this section has the right, at any time, to receive FAPE (as that term is defined at §303.15) under Part B of the Act instead of at §303.15) under Part B of the Act instead of early intervention services under Part C of the Act under §303.211.
-(4) The lead agency must continue to provide all early intervention services identified in the toddler with a disability's IFSP under §303.344 (and consented to by the parent under §303.342(e)) beyond age three until that toddler's initial eligibility determination under Part B of the Act is made under 34 CFR §300.306.
-This provision does not apply if the LEA has requested parental. apply if the LEA has requested parental consent for the initial evaluation under
+If a State's application for a grant under Part C includes the State policy described in paragraph (a) of this section, the system must ensure the following: (1) Parents of children with disabilities who are eligible for services under section 619 of the Act and who previously received early intervention services under Part C will be provided annual notice (the initial annual notice must be provided as set forth in §303.209(f)(2)(ii)) that contains- (i) A description of the rights of the parents to elect to receive services pursuant to §303.211 or under Part B of the Act; and (ii) An explanation of the differences between services provided pursuant to §303.211 and services provided under Part B of the Act, including- (A) The types of services and the locations at which the services are provided; (B) The procedural safeguards that apply; and (2) Consistent with §303.344(d), services provided pursuant to §303.211, if any, to parents; and (2) Consistent with §303.344(d), services provided pursuant to §303.211.
+(3) The State policy ensures that any child served pursuant to this section has the right, at any time, to receive FAPE (as that term is defined at §303.15) under Part B of the Act instead of early intervention services under Part C of the Act under §303.211. toddler's initial eligibility determination under Part B of the Act is made under 34 CFR §300.306.
+This provision does not apply if the LEA has requested parental consent for the initial evaluation under